edwellbrook/Shopping/readme.txt

 from a shop assistant.

 If help is requested from a shop assistant, the device will broadcast it's location to a web service that assistants can monitor.
-When help is requested the device information is presented and if the customer moves about in the store, the location will update in real time.
+When help is requested, the device information is presented and if the customer moves about in the store, the location will update live.